1. Home

 • consisting of letters, numbers, and underscores (_) symbols only.
 Don’t include symbols such as %,$,&,|, etc.

-8. Your data table should be vertical and headers should be on row A1.
+8. Your data table should be vertical, and the headers should be on row A1.

 Google Sheets files are subject to the same formatting conditions as Excel.

-1. Similar to Excel your data should start at cell A1 and you should avoid adding blank columns or rows unless you want to see that in charts.
+1. Similar to Excel, your data should start at cell A1, and you should avoid adding blank columns or rows unless you want to see them in charts.

 You can view the full article on how to format your files here.